WOOL PACKS ON KINDER SCOUT SUNSET WORKSHOP

 Price: £125 per person (Deposit £40)

-New for 2019.
-Join me on the 17th November to photograph something a little different in the Peak District.
+Join me on the 20th December to photograph something a little different in the Peak District.
 This workshop’s ultimate goal is to take you up high and photograph a sunset from the Wool Packs on the south side of Kinder Scout, Derbyshire’s highest point.

 If you are looking for a workshop offering something little different then this is for you!